 Kingswode Hoe School is a special school.
 It is situated in the west of Colchester, N.E.
 Essex and has a catchment area extending over a large geographical area which includes Colchester and parts of Braintree as well as surrounding villages to the south.

 The school has 120 places and is designated as a mixed day school for pupils with moderate or complex learning difficulties from ages 5 – 16 years.
-Kingswode Hoe is part of a group of five former MLD schools across Essex now designated as CLiP schools – Community Learning in Partnership – all of whom have Outreach as part of their core function.
-For further important details about our student cohort visit our Admissions page.
+Kingswode Hoe is part of the SEAX Trust, for further important details about our student cohort visit our Admissions page.

-The governing body works hard to support and challenge the school.
-Governors are often in school and take a keen interest in aspects of school life.
-They work alongside the SLT and Finance Officer to ensure the school runs smoothly and efficiently, giving good value for money.
+The Local Academy Committee (LAC) and SEAX Trust works hard to support and challenge the school.
+LAC members are often in school and take a keen interest in aspects of school life.
+They work alongside the senior leadership team to ensure the school runs smoothly and efficiently, giving good value for money.